 represents NJNS in all matters relating to the association and performs all other duties pertaining to the office;

-is authorized to co-sign checks with vice presidents and the treasurer.
-In the case of an emergency, the staff manager and parliamentarian will be authorized to take over such responsibilities; (rationale: moved to Policy book under Responsibilities of the President)

-is required to be bonded under an NJNS purchased indemnity policy in the amount of $100,000 minimally; (rationale: moved to Policy book under Responsibilities of the President) is authorized to sign contracts with the approval of the board; (rationale: grammar)
+(rationale: moved to Policy book under Responsibilities of the President) (rationale: moved to Policy book under Responsibilities of the President) is authorized to sign contracts with the approval of the board; and, (rationale: grammar)

-is able to make contracts one (1) year in advance with the approval of the current board and one (1) consultant.
-These contracts will be kept on file with the staff and made available to all members of the NJNS state board and constituents; and, (rationale: moved to Policy book under Responsibilities of the President) gives an oral presentation on the state of the organization at the annual convention. (rationale: moved to Policy book under Responsibilities of the President)
+(rationale: moved to Policy book under Responsibilities of the President) gives an oral presentation on the state of the organization at the annual convention. (rationale: moved to Policy book under Responsibilities of the President)

-B. The First Vice President: (rationale: consistency)
+B. The First Vice President shall: (rationale: consistency)

 assumes the duties of the President in the absence, disability, or upon the resignation of the President;